shirleyobih1/path-cc.github.io/_gil/limits_of_current_gpu_accounting_in_osg.md

 ### Executive summary

-OSG currently accounts for GPU resources in “GPU chip hours”[1].
+OSG currently accounts for GPU resources in “GPU chip hours” [[1]][source1].
 The GPUs are however not all the same, some are small and some are big; the science delivered from different models thus varies by an order of magnitude.
 Moreover, a single GPU could be shared between multiple jobs.

 We thus propose that OSG starts treating GPUs similarly to CPUs, i.e., switches GPU-core-hours, like we do for CPUs.

 ### Relative GPU performance

-We measured the throughput of two IceCube workflows on the various GPUs provided by the Pacific Research Platform (PRP) [2].
+We measured the throughput of two IceCube workflows on the various GPUs provided by the Pacific Research Platform (PRP) [[2]][source2].
 IceCube is the major user of GPU resources in OSG, so we consider them reasonably representative.
 The two workflows represent the two extremes of their compute needs; the “oversize=1” is the most GPU-compute demanding and the “oversize=4” is the fastest, and thus has a significantly lower GPU-to-CPU needs.

 <figure class="figure py-4">
     <img class="figure-img img-fluid" src="{{ '/images/GIL/limits_of_current_gpu_accounting_in_osg/image1.png' | relative_url }}" alt="Data access and OSG job data request.">